Scenic hikes to smash out in a morning

 Click through these links to north or south or stay in the city.

 It’s amazing how quickly the concrete jungle fades away, replaced with towering lush, green subtropical rainforest.
 The Morelia Track takes you from the Manorina car park up to the Mt Nebo Lookout, with views out over Samford Valley and Moreton Bay.
-The 6km return path is well-maintained and easy to follow if occasionally steep, and takes around two hours to complete.
+The 6km return path is well-maintained, easy to follow and only occasionally steep, and takes around two hours to complete.
 Keep an eye out for leeches though.

 Where to eat: Drop into the JM Jones Tearooms for cake and tea, but most importantly to feed wild King Parrots.
-Nearby on Mt Nebo, Café Boombana serves up classic breakfast or lunch options on weekends.
+Nearby on Mt Nebo, Café in the mountains serves up classic breakfast or lunch options on weekends.

 Pass over rainforest pools on your way to the lookout near Greenes Falls.
 Keep an eye and an ear out for wildlife along the route, which is just two-hours return.
 Just be aware that the cruisy downhill approach turns into an uphill hike on the way back.

 Where to eat: Mt Glorious has a few secrets.
-One of them is Cloverlea Cottage, a stylish spot to drop in for breakfast on weekends or lunch Wednesday to Monday with bushland views.
+One of them is Cloverlea Cottage, a stylish spot to drop in for breakfast or lunch Wednesday to Sunday with bushland views.
 The other secret is Elm Haus, a Hansel & Gretel-style wooden cottage, filled with quirky objects like knight’s armour and a crocodile skull – though it's only open on weekends.